drydenb/hmm_shakespeare/README.md

 source code removed.
 The main motivation was to create a cleaner implementation that utilizes a HMM without any domain specific knowledge of poetry.
-The result is an implementation that is more representative of the strength of a HMM for generating poems, which honestly is not very impressive.
+The result is an implementation that is more representative of the strength of a HMM for generating poems.
 The contributors to the original project at Caltech were Dryden Bouamalay, Ritwik Anand, and Audrey Huang.

 The project uses a context-free grammar (via PLY) for parsing the poems to create training data.
 This training data is then fed to the Baum-Welch algorithm